heavyk/Captain-Of-Industry/README.md

 "I step to the open, and swim in the race(?) again" -- which is really weird because this is kinda like my stepping into the open.

-"I stop to plan adventures and live the ones that others plan." -- so now that I've stepped out into the open, it feels like I'm being guided by an unseen hand. to illustrate, I really didn't mean for it to work out this way, but it turns out that mom is wanting me to be out of her house by 2022-03-01 -- which is no problem because I've lived on my own many times before, but this time, the unseen hand is definitely guiding me. the way it's worked since about 2016 or so is that I put out ideas of what I want to do, and then I encounter resistance from unseen hands (it's seriously as if everyone I interact with is plugged into a network and receiving ideas/commands from a centralised source). this topic alone is a very big subject of contention.
+"I stop to plan adventures and live the ones that others plan." -- so now that I've stepped out into the open, it feels like I'm being guided by an unseen hand. to illustrate, I really didn't mean for it to work out this way, but it turns out that mom is wanting me to be out of her house[^3] by 2022-03-01 -- which is no problem because I've lived on my own many times before, but this time, the unseen hand is definitely guiding me. the way it's worked since about 2016 or so is that I put out ideas of what I want to do, and then I encounter resistance from unseen hands (it's seriously as if everyone I interact with is plugged into a network and receiving ideas/commands from a centralised source) -- at which point, I can fight the resistance (decreasing my magnitude) or I can adjust my orientation (and keep the magnitude the same or more because I'm perceiving now with less resistance). this topic of who or what is that unseen hand is pretty big subject of contention. mom and others tell me it doesn't exist, but I say it's real.
+I stopped caring about what they say and talk about it openly though because it's real for me. instead of trying to get others to validate me (acceptance), now I just go my own way, and I'm completely open about everything I do (vulnerability), and I don't meausure my results (lust for results/success), instead valuing not physical success but the agility of perception as the real success.

-there isn't really much I can do about it, as my only way of dealing with it is notice the resistance impeding my advancement, so I just go another way. eventually someone out there will accept me and my far out ideas -- but it's going to take a bit. my other repository 'nextdocs' documents a good portion of my thoughts during this process.
+there isn't really much I can do about the unseen hand, as my only way of dealing with it is notice the resistance impeding my advancement, so I just go another way. eventually someone out there will accept me and my far out ideas -- but it's going to take a bit. my other repository 'nextdocs' documents a good portion of my thoughts during this process.
 I really don't mind that others have full access to my thoughts and ideas, as that was the original goal of creating tuenti in the first place -- which is show and give others full access to my thoughts and ideas -- so in a roundabout way, "the network" is a creation of my own desire to give others a view into my perception of the world.
 I fought it at first, but I see now in hindsight (thanks epimetheus!) that my position now is exactly what I wanted. it's even better than a social network in a lot of respects.

 "and swim in the race(?) again" -- this part gives me the concept of fish swimming upstream which is extremely confusing because the song is talking about things becoming effortless, and now suddenly, I'm swimming upstream? the author of this song is clearly confused. this is the first of a number of very interesting contradictions. the next line there "and live the ones that others plan." also has the concept that others are "authorizing" a reality for me.